brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

-5. Finally, Python programmers on a few rare occasions do actually mean “The Singleton Pattern” when they call an object a “singleton”: an object whose class returns the same object every time it’s called.
+5. Finally, Python programmers on a few rare occasions do actually mean “The Singleton Pattern” when they call an object a “singleton”: an object returned by its class every time the class is called.

 The Python 2 Standard Library included no examples of the Singleton Pattern.
 While it did feature singleton objects like ``None`` and ``Ellipsis``, the language provided access to them through the more Pythonic :doc:`Global Object Pattern </python/module-globals/index>` by giving them names in the ``__builtin__`` module.
-Their classes were not callable:
+But their classes were not callable:

 ::